RAVI9966/M1_Employee-Management-System/4_Test,Plan $ Output/Readme.md

 | L_02 | Check that the details of the record	| user choice |	SUCCESS |	SUCCESS |	Scenario based |
 | L_03 | Check user's choice when selects dispaly list of the Employee | SUCCESS | SUCCESS | SUCCESS | Scenario based |
 | L_04 | If the Record is already exist	| user gives integer as emp id | Already Exists |	Already Exists | Scenario based |

+## Best Practices
+** Checked all the possibilities of output
+ ** Mentioned all the inputs for better understanding ** Presented in tabular form for easy understanding ** Both High level and low level Test plans are shown